w3f/Grants-Program/docs/RFPs/Open/grant_management_webapp.md

 so that all processes are public and transparent.

-You can find all the details about how applications and deliveries are submitted in the [Grants Program Website](https://w3f.github.io/Grants-Program/), or also by browsing the 2 repositories above.
+You can find all the details about how applications and deliveries are submitted in the [Grants Program Website](https://w3f.github.io/Grants-Program/), or by browsing the two repositories above.

 ## Project Description :page_facing_up: